AitzolEzeizaUPVEHU/myrio_library/README.md

 python -m pip install myRIO_library

 Check the examples folder inside the site-packages/myRIO_library/examples folder for further help.

+The myRIO_API package creates and serves an API implementation based on myRIO_base.

+Read its specific documentation and examples for more information.

+And finally, the third package of the library, myRIO_API_client, can run on any computer that supports Python.
+You can install it using pip:

+pip install myRIO_library

+This package is a client implementation for accessing the API.
+You will need communication with the myRIO (via USBLAN or WiFi) in order to use the API.
+More info in the specific docs about the myRIO_API_client package.

-Last update: 2024/03/08 Aitzol Ezeiza Ramos (UPV/EHU)
+Last update: 2024/03/12 Aitzol Ezeiza Ramos (UPV/EHU)